 Plan a Grandparents Day Event

 Plan a school or church event.
-Taking part in a special presentation can help you honor grandparents on a larger scale.
-It might be nice to offer refreshments, as well.
+Taking part in a special presentation can help you honor your grandparents on a larger scale.
+It might be nice to offer refreshments as well.

 Share a Grandparent's Hobby

 Ask your grandparents to teach you about their favorite hobby.
-Whether they prefer bird watching, gardening, golfing or playing poker, they'll enjoy the opportunity to spend time with you and the chance to share a favorite pastime.
+Whether they prefer bird watching, gardening, golfing, riding bikes, or playing poker, they'll enjoy the opportunity to share a favorite pastime with you.
+Grandparents love nothing more than teaching!

 Ways to Honor Grandparents Who Have Passed Away